-Robert Jordan is Diplomat in Residence and Professor of Practice in the John G. Tower Center for Political Studies at Southern Methodist University.
-He served as U.S. Ambassador to Saudi Arabia from 2001-2003.
-Arriving in the wake of the attacks of September 11, he led American efforts to enlist Saudi cooperation in countering terrorist activity and adopting economic, social and governance reforms to qualify for membership in the World Trade Organization.
+Robert Jordan is a Diplomat in Residence and Professor of Practice at the John G. Tower Center for Political Studies at Southern Methodist University.
+He served as U.S. Ambassador to Saudi Arabia from 2001 to 2003.
+Arriving in the wake of the September 11 attacks, he led American efforts to enlist Saudi cooperation in countering terrorist activity and adopting economic, social, and governance reforms.

 Contact Information

 This individual is a member of MEI's Board of Governors.
-Please contact the board secretary, Thomas Halvorsen, at thalvorsen@mei.edu for assistance contacting this person.
+Please email board-secretary@mei.edu for assistance contacting this person.